nmccarty/idris2-tutorial/src/Tutorial/Intro/WhereToGetHelp.md

 - The Idris REPL

   Finally, a lot of useful information can be provided by Idris itself.
-I tend to have at least one REPL session open all the time when programming in Idris.
-My editor (neovim) is set up to use the [language server for Idris 2](https://github.com/idris-community/idris2-lsp), which is incredibly useful.
+Many users tend to kep at least one REPL open while working on an Idris project.
+Text editors can be set up to use the [language server for Idris 2](https://github.com/idris-community/idris2-lsp), which is incredibly useful.
 In the REPL,

   - use `:t` to inspect the type of an expression or meta variable (hole): `:t foldl`,
   - use `:ti` to inspect the type of a function including implicit arguments: `:ti foldl`,